About Digital Unicity.

 Finality

-Settlement becomes real-time and peer-to-peer.
-No clearing house.
-No counterparty risk introduced by the settlement layer.
+Settlement becomes real-time and direct, without the need for clearing agents.
 A transfer that previously took T+2 days and required three intermediaries now settles in seconds with mathematical certainty.

 Fractionalization

-Institutional-scale assets — a 40MW solar farm, a logistics hub in Nairobi, a mineral concession — can be broken into precise digital tranches accessible to any allocator, at any ticket size.
+Institutional-scale assets — a 40MW solar park, a logistics hub in Nairobi, a mineral concession — can be divided into precise digital tranches accessible to any investor, regardless of ticket size.
 The minimum investment in infrastructure is no longer determined by the size of the asset.
 It is determined by the design of the token.

 Programmability

-Cash-flow distribution, yield calculation, compliance verification, and governance can be automated in code.
-A token can be programmed to distribute rental income proportionally to 4,000 holders on the first of every month, automatically deduct withholding tax for each holder's jurisdiction, and lock transfers until KYC is verified — all without human intervention.
+The distribution of cash flows, yield calculations, debt payment priority, or compliance verification can all be automated in code.
+A token can be programmed to distribute rental income proportionally to 4,000 holders on the first day of each month, automatically deduct withholding taxes for each holder's jurisdiction, and lock transfers until KYC is verified — all without human intervention.

 Beyond Securitization